 "Sensitive information" that is specifically restricted by more protective state or federal laws will generally be kept "behind a wall" and disclosed only with your permission.
 Sensitive information includes information such as HIV/AIDS, venereal diseases, behavioral health treatment records, and genetic testing.

 We take your privacy very seriously.
 The Trenton HIE has safeguards to ensure as best as possible that sensitive information is accessed appropriately and with your permission when required.

 Other "Connected” HIEs

 Trenton HIE will also be creating secure "connection" to health care providers who participate in other community-based HIE networks.
 For example, if you are being treated by two doctors - one who is in the Trenton HIE and another who participates in a different HIE - your two doctors could share your medical information through a secure connection between the two HIEs to better coordinate your care.

 The Trenton HIE will not connect to another HIE unless it meets Trenton's high standards for privacy and security.
-You can learn more about Trenton's connections to other HIEs by visiting www.TrentonHIE.org.
+Click HERE to learn more about Trenton's connections to other HIEs.